Board of Governors and Committees

 Independent member of the Board of Governors

-Anne is also a member of the Enterprise Advisory Committee and the Governance and Nominations Committee.
+Anne is also Chair of the Audit and Risk Committee.

 Karen Martin